qawemlilo/ping-monitor/README.md

 ## Options

 - `website` (* required) - The url of the website to be monitored.
-- `timeout` (defaults to 15) - interval for checking website availability in seconds.
+- `timeout` (defaults to 15) - interval for checking website availability in minutes.